damonlynch/showinfilemanager/README.md

 With Show in File Manager, your Python program or command line script can do the same, with minimum effort from you.
-Although this package provides several functions to assist in identifying the the system's file managers, in most circumstances you need to call only one function, the function `show_in_file_manager`,and it should just work.
+Although this package provides several functions to assist in identifying the the system's file managers, in most circumstances you need to call only one function, the function `show_in_file_manager`, and it should just work.

 This package aspires to be a platform independent, but it currently supports Windows 10/11, Linux, and WSL.
 Contributions to make it work on all major platforms are welcome.